What does MiCA mean for crypto users in Europe

 What is MiCA?

 The Markets in Crypto-Assets (MiCA) Regulation is a landmark European Union framework that establishes comprehensive rules for crypto-assets.
-It aims to create a consistent regulatory environment across all EU member states, providing legal clarity for service providers and protecting consumers.
+It aims to create a consistent regulatory environment across all EU member states, providing legal clarity for service providers while protecting consumers.
 The regulation was approved by the European Parliament on April 20, 2023, signed into law on May 31, 2023, and officially entered into force on June 29, 2023.

 Objectives of MiCA